JIAXINGUY/aaronstevenwhite.github.io/presentations.md

 Kim, G. & **A.S.
 White**.
 2020.
 Montague Grammar Induction.
 To be presented at Semantics and Linguistics Theory 30, Cornell University, August 17-20, 2020.

+# Past presentations

 Govindarajan, V.S., B. Van Durme, & **A.S.
 White**.
 2020.
 Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements.
-To be presented at the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020), Seattle, WA, July 5-10, 2019.
+Presented at the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020), Seattle, WA, July 5-10, 2019.

 Stengel-Eskin, E. **A.S.
 White**, S. Zhang, & B. Van Durme.
 2020.
-[Transductive Parsing for Universal Decompositional Semantics](https://arxiv.org/pdf/1910.10138).
-To be presented at the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020), Seattle, WA, July 5-10, 2019.
+Universal Decompositional Semantic Parsing.
+Presented at the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020), Seattle, WA, July 5-10, 2019.

-# Past presentations

 An, H.Y. & **A.S.
 White**.
 2020.
 The lexical and grammatical sources of neg-raising inferences.
 Poster presented at the Annual Meeting of Society for Computation in Linguistics, New Orleans, LA, January 2-5, 2020.